hotosm/osm-export-tool/README.md

 ### Project Settings

+TODO this should be updated to reflect environment variables laid out below.

 Create a copy of <code>core/settings/dev_dodobas.py</code> and update to reflect your development environment. <code>core/settings/dev.py</code> exists for this purpose.

 Look at <code>core/settings/project.py</code> and make sure you update or override the following configuration variables in your development settings: